canonical/platform-engineering-docs/onboarding/how-to/install-local-smtp-server.md

 ```

 ### Check the e-mail
-Check e-mail by reading the file /var/mail/myname or using the command mail.
+Check e-mail by reading the file `/var/mail/myname` or using the command `mail`.

 ## Reference
 [Setup a Local Only SMTP Email Server (Linux, Unix, Mac)](https://gist.github.com/raelgc/6031274)